Skip to content

 Name Type Description Default

---to text Subfolder name for duplicate images.
+--to text Subfolder name for duplicate images (default: duplicated).
 None

 --threshold, -t integer Phash hamming distance threshold for near-duplicate detection.
 None